GCTC COMMUNITY

 Auditions

-See below for two (2) auditon calls
+See below for auditon calls

 GCTC operates according to the Canadian Theatre Agreement (CTA), annually presenting a subscription season of up to six productions.
 General audition priority will be given to members of Canadian Actors’ Equity Association.
 GCTC promotes an environment of equity, inclusion and diversity.
-Artists from under-represented communities are encouraged to apply for a general audition time.
+Artists from under-represented communities are encouraged to apply for a General Audition time.
 All artists are invited to remove measurements and physical features from their CV.
-As we wish to see artists once every two years, artists who were seen in the 2024 general auditions are asked not to reapply.

-Please note: GCTC’s 2025/26 programming has been announced.
+Please note: GCTC’s 2026-27 programming has been announced.

 To be considered for an audition, please submit:

-1. Cover Letter in PDF format
+Cover Letter in PDF format

-2. Current CV in PDF format
+Current CV in PDF format

-3. Headshot in JPEG format
+Headshot in PDF / JPEG format

 Accommodations are available upon request at any stage of the audition process.